johnt1000/johnt1000/README.md

 - 📫 How to reach me: jonatas.rodriguess@gmail.com

-- ⚡ Fun fact: I do swimming and gymnastics.
+- ⚡ Fun fact: I do swimming and calisthenics.
 I like to draw.

 <h3 align="left">Connect with me:</h3>
 <p align="left">